-As a general practice, we will seek to utilize the firm's trade order management system in selecting the participating client accounts prior to entering an aggregated order.
 When determining which accounts will participate in a trade, we will consider various criteria which may include, but are not limited to: (i) client cash limitations; (ii) actual and anticipated or potential account inflows and outflows; (iii) duration and/or average maturity; (iv) credit ratings and anticipated credit ratings; (v) account size, deal size, trade lots; (vi) processing costs; (vii) existing exposure to an issuer or industry type, and other concentration limits; (viii) specific investment objectives, investment guidelines and anticipated guidelines changes; (ix) regulatory requirements and/or tax considerations; (x) borrowing capacity; and (xi) other practical limitations.

-If the aggregated order is filled in its entirety, it will generally be allocated among clients in accordance with the target allocation.
+If an order is filled in its entirety, it will generally be allocated among clients in accordance with the target allocation.
 If the order is partially filled, it will typically be allocated pro-rata based on the target allocation methodology, subject to the considerations described in the preceding paragraph, unless that would be impractical.
-For all investment teams, if in our judgment or as a result of factors described above the amount that would then be allocated to an account would not be suitable or be too small to properly manage, that account may be excluded from the allocation.
-We have determined that pre-allocating fixed income trades based on predetermined allocation amounts may not be feasible or practicable for all instances given the unique nature of their respective markets and client requirements, or the information limitations specific to a deal.
+For all investment teams, if in our judgment or as a result of factors described above, the amount that would then be allocated to an account would not be suitable or be too small to properly manage, that account may be excluded from the allocation.

+We have determined that pre-allocating fixed income trades based on predetermined allocation amounts is not feasible or practicable for all instances given the unique nature of their respective markets and client requirements, or the information limitations specific to a deal.
 In those cases, an allocation will be made promptly following execution but generally no later than the end of the trading day.
 Such orders will be based upon the criteria noted above and will not unfairly discriminate against or advantage one account over another over time.
+More detailed information about our allocation and aggregation practice is found under "Item 12 - Brokerage Practices," below.